 Resolution 612 (WRC-2007): Use of the radiolocation service between 3 and 50 MHz to support high-frequency oceanographic radar operations

-CEPT proposes new primary allocations for the radiolocation service in portions of the 3 to 50 MHz band identified as suitable for current and future oceanographic radar operations.
-CEPT also proposes technical and regulatory conditions to protect other services in these frequency bands, including the emission of a call sign to properly identify oceanographic systems.
+Europe proposes new primary and secondary allocations for the radiolocation service in portions of the 3 to 50 MHz band identified as suitable for current and future oceanographic radar operations.
+Europe also proposes technical and regulatory conditions to protect other services in these frequency bands, including the emission of a call sign to properly identify oceanographic systems.

+Europe insists on upgrading the Mobile service to a primary status in the frequency bands where new radiolocation allocation are introduced as well as in adjacent bands.

 ARTICLE 5